Diet, Weight Loss and Physical Activity

 “Cardio” = fast walking, swimming, biking, hiking, running, dancing.
 These exercises increase your heart rate, make you breathe deeply and use muscle groups.

-Strength = weight lifting, resistance bands, sit-ups.
+Strength = weightlifting, resistance bands, and doing sit-ups.
 These exercises target muscles and help to build strength.

 Start with 10 to 15 minutes per day and increase the time each week toward a goal of 30 to 60 minutes per day.
 Include both “cardio” and strength exercises in your fitness program.